Under-Mountain/.github/profile/README.md

 ## Hi there 👋
-We are Under Mountain Group, a conglomerate in Arda that provides various services across the world.
-We will be the only connection to outside world and is how we protect all the user generated data of Arda.
+We are Under Mountain Group, a conglomerate in Arda universe that provides various services across the world.
+We will be the only connection to outside world from Arda and is how we protect all the user minted contents in Arda universe.

 Project Arda builds a Web 3.0 socioeconomic system of this world that will be tokenized and be tradable in cryptocurrency exchange one day.